 Perhaps the most common type of camping mattress is the air mattress.
 As the name suggests, a camping air mattress is filled with air, either inflated by a pump or the old fashion method – by blowing air into them by mouth.

-Camping air beds tend to be among some of the cheapest types of mattresses you can purchase for camping, although having said that you can get some pretty top quality air mattresses that come at a pretty penny too.
+Camping air beds tend to be among some of the cheapest types of mattresses you can purchase for camping, although having said that, you can get some pretty top quality air mattresses that come at a pretty penny.

-At the other end, the best air mattresses for camping comes with multiple layers which has you higher off the ground and provides more stability, so you’re not bopping all over the place.
+On the other end, the best air mattresses for camping come with multiple layers, which have you higher off the ground and provide more stability, so you’re not bopping all over the place.
 We’ve been sleeping on an All Terrain Coleman camping mattress for a few years now and can’t believe how stable it is.

 A great advantage of a camping air bed is they do tend to be lighter, cheaper and pack up more compactly than even the best self inflating mattress.
-However most people say they are not as comfortable, plus you need something to pump them up with.
-Some are a real pain to inflate too and can be almost impossible to deflate – at least when you want them to deflate anyway.
-Plus if you get a puncture in your blow up camping mattress while camping, then you’re in real trouble!
+However, most people say they are not as comfortable, plus you need something to pump them up with.
+Some are a real pain to inflate too, and can be almost impossible to deflate – at least when you want them to deflate anyway.
+Plus, if you get a puncture in your blow up camping mattress while camping, you’re in real trouble!

 Self Inflating Mattresses

-Self inflating mattresses are growing more and more popular these days and anyone serious about their camping, or away for many nights at a time tends to have a self inflatable air mattress or at the very least have one on their to buy list.
+Self inflating mattresses are growing more and more popular these days.
+Anyone serious about their camping or away for many nights at a time tends to have a self inflatable air mattress or, at the very least, have one on their to buy list.

 A self inflatable camping bed is filled with an open cell foam that expands and fills with air when the valve is opened.
-Compared to a camping blow up mattress, the best self inflating camping mattress feels cushier due to the foam inside as opposed to the air.
-However this is also why a self inflating mattress is heavier and bulkier.
+Compared to a camping blow up mattress, the best self inflating camping mattress feels cushier due to the foam inside instead of the air.
+However, this is also why a self inflating mattress is heavier and bulkier.
 A camping self inflating air mattress is also really expensive compared to even your very best camping air mattress.

-Basically if your budget allows it, and space is not an issue – then a self inflating mattress is the way to go every time.
+If your budget allows it, and space is not an issue – then a self inflating mattress is the way to go every time.
 As well as for tent camping, an inflating mattress is popular for those after the best swag mattress Australia has, the best camper trailer mattress Australia has, and the best caravan mattress Australia has.

 Foam Mats / Pads

 The final option is a foam mat or pad.
-These types of camping mattresses are made with a closed cell foam and don’t require inflation of any kind to set up.
-All you need to do is unroll the mat and away you go.
+These camping mattresses are made with a closed cell foam and don’t require inflation of any kind to set up.
+All you need to do is unroll the mat, and away you go.

 The big advantage of a mattress pad for camping is they are relatively cheap, lightweight and there is no risk of a puncture.
 The downside?
 Even the best sleeping mat is really uncomfortable!
 Foam mats are so thin that most people will feel pretty much like they are sleeping directly on the ground.

-To be honest, the only reason I’d consider buying a foam mat for camping is if you’re hiking to your campsite and need to carry all your gear with you.
-Otherwise, if you value a good night’s sleep, then do yourself a favour and buy either an air mattress or a self inflating mattress.
+I’d only buy a foam mat for camping if you’re hiking to your campsite and need to carry all your gear with you.
+Otherwise, if you value a good night’s sleep, do yourself a favour and buy either an air mattress or a self inflating mattress.

-Ok now you’ve decided what type of mattress is the best tent mattress for you, you’ll need to consider what size mattress you need.
-In terms of camping mattress sizes, while most come in your typical single, double, queen or king – you might want to double check the actual dimensions, because despite what size they say they are, they might not be your standard sizes.
+Ok, now you’ve decided what type of mattress is the best tent mattress for you, you’ll need to consider what size mattress you need.
+In terms of camping mattress sizes, while most come in your typical single, double, queen or king, you might want to double check the actual dimensions because they might not be your standard sizes despite what size they say they are.

 Weight and Packed Size

-You’ll also want to consider how much space you have in terms of transporting your camping mattress.
-If you don’t have a lot of space, then you’ll want to consider either an air mattress or a foam mat.
-If space is no issue, then invest in the best inflatable mattress for camping you can afford.
+You’ll also want to consider how much space you have to transport your camping mattress.
+If you don’t have a lot of space, you’ll want to consider either an air mattress or a foam mat.
+If space is no issue, invest in the best inflatable mattress for camping you can afford.

 Even within mattress types, the weight and size can vary quite a lot.
 So don’t just purchase one thinking you’ll easily be able to throw a few of them in the back of the car.
-Do your homework and make sure you’ve got plenty of space to transport the mattresses you’re thinking about.
+Instead, do your homework and ensure you’ve got plenty of space to transport the mattresses you’re thinking about.

-If you want your camping mattress to last more than one camping trip, you’re going to want to invest a bit of cash upfront.
-Sure you can buy some dirt cheap camping mattresses, but you’ll end up having to replace them every few trips, and they won’t be comfortable anyway – so what’s the point?
+If you want your camping mattress to last more than one camping trip, you’ll want to invest a bit of cash upfront.
+Sure, you can buy some dirt cheap camping mattresses, but you’ll have to replace them every few trips, and they won’t be comfortable anyway – so what’s the point?